-13.5 Standard of Decision for Disputes Under Sections 13.6 and 13.6

-For purposes of resolving disputes arising under sections 13.6 and 13.9 whether an action or inaction proposed by BPA (“BPA Position”) is in Irreconcilable Conflict with the TRM, an Irreconcilable Conflict exists only when:
+An Irreconcilable Conflict exists only when:

-1) The TRM clearly and unambiguously requires or prohibits an action, and the BPA Position is contrary to such requirement or prohibition; or
+1) The PRDM clearly and unambiguously requires or prohibits an action, and an action or inaction proposed by BPA (the “BPA Position”) is contrary to such requirement or prohibition; or

-2) The TRM is silent, ambiguous, or leaves a gap regarding the matter in question, and the BPA Position cannot be reconciled with any reasonable interpretation of what the TRM does provide for.
+2) The PRDM is silent, ambiguous, or leaves a gap regarding the matter in question, and the BPA Position cannot be reconciled with any reasonable interpretation of what the PRDM does provide for.

-When determining whether an Irreconcilable Conflict exists, the interpretation of the TRM and other positions proposed by BPA shall be accorded a high degree of deference, as enunciated in Chevron U.S.A., Inc. v.
-Natural Res.
-Def.
-Council, Inc., 467 U.S. 837, 104 S. Ct.
-2778, 81 L.Ed.2d 694 (1984).

-13.6 Disputes Alleging Irreconcilable Conflict With The TRM
+9.5.2: Customer Petition for Mini-Trial Alleging Irreconcilable Conflict within a 7(i) Process

-This subsection applies when a Customer that is a party to a 7(i) Process alleges that a BPA Position in such 7(i) Process is in Irreconcilable Conflict with the TRM, and BPA disputes such allegation.
+Customers that are party to a 7(i) Process may petition for a Mini-Trial alleging that a BPA Position in such 7(i) Process is in Irreconcilable Conflict with the PRDM.

-Within ten (10) Business Days after conclusion of the clarification process of BPA’s initial proposal in a 7(i) Process, Customers who are party to the 7(i) Process in their individual capacity and Customers who are members of groups and organizations such as the Pacific Northwest Generating Cooperative or the Public Power Council that are parties to such process totaling both 1) at least 70 percent of such Customers (utility count) and 2) at least 50 percent of the sum of the CHWMs of all such Customers, with both of the foregoing measured by the individual vote of each Customer, may file a petition with the Hearing Officer.
-Such petition must allege that 1) a BPA Position in the 7(i) Process is in Irreconcilable Conflict with the TRM; 2) BPA has not sought to revise the TRM to reconcile it with the BPA Position; and 3) such Customers for that reason oppose the BPA Position.
+A written petition so alleging may only be filed with the Hearing Officer within 20 Business Days after submission of BPA’s initial proposal in a 7(i) Process.
+The petition may be filed only if it is approved by customers totaling both 1) at least 70 percent of such customers (utility count) and 2) at least 50 percent of the sum of the CHWMs of all such customers, with both of the foregoing measured by the individual vote of each customer.
+Such petition must allege that 1) a BPA Position in the 7(i) Process is in Irreconcilable Conflict with the PRDM; 2) BPA has not sought to revise the PRDM to reconcile it with the BPA Position; and 3) such customers oppose the BPA Position.